Gangsta (manga): Supporting characters

-Dr. Theo (テオ, Teo) is a doctor who supplies Nic and other Twilights with Celebrer and other treatments.
+Dr. Theo (テオ, Teo) is a doctor who supplies Nic and other Twilights with Cerebret and other treatments.
 He runs a small clinic in District 7 and tries to stay neutral between the rival gangs.
 He is missing two fingers on his left hand.
 Dr. Theo is a kind person, but displays a hidden dark side when his clinic and Nina are threatened.